National Islamic Front

 The National Islamic Front (NIF; الجبهة الإسلامية القومية; transliterated: al-Jabhah al-Islamiyah al-Qawmiyah) was an Islamist political organization founded in 1976 and led by Dr. Hassan al-Turabi that influenced the Sudanese government starting in 1979, and dominated it from 1989 to the late 1990s.
 It was one of only two Islamic revival movements to secure political power in the 20th century (the other being the followers of Ayatollah Ruhollah Khomeini in the Islamic Republic of Iran).

 The NIF emerged from Muslim student groups that first began organizing in the universities during the 1940s, and its main support base has remained the college educated.
 It supported the maintenance of an Islamic state run on Sharia and rejected the concept of a secular state.
 It took a "top down" or "Islamisation from above" approach of "infiltrating Sudan's state apparatus, army, and financial system".
 It demonstrated itself to be both politically adept and ruthless in its use of violence, in particular in the internal conflicts of the Second Sudanese Civil War and the War in Darfur, as well in the provisioning of proxy forces such as the Lord's Resistance Army, the West Nile Bank Front and the Uganda National Rescue Front II against Uganda.

-In the late 1990s, the Front changed its name to National Congress, and the "gross human rights violations" of the regime's early years gave way to "more subtle methods of social control such as restrictions on the right to freedom of expression, opinion, religion, association, and movement."
+In the late 1990s, the National Islamic Front changed its name to National Congress Party, and the "gross human rights violations" of the regime's early years gave way to "more subtle methods of social control such as restrictions on the right to freedom of expression, opinion, religion, association, and movement."
 In 1999, Hassan al-Turabi, leader of the NIF and his supporters were expelled from the ruling National Congress Party by President of Sudan Omar Hassan al-Bashir and subsequently founded the rival Popular Congress Party which has remained in opposition.

 History

 Formation and early history

-Created in the 1960s as an Islamist student group, it was known as the Islamic Charter Front.
+Created in the 1960s as an Islamist student group, it was known as the Islamic Charter Front (ICF).
 From 1964 to 1969, it was headed by Hassan al-Turabi after the overthrow of the government of President Ibrahim Abboud.
 During this period, the ICF supported women's right to vote and ran women candidates.
 In 1969, the government was overthrown by General Gaafar Nimeiry in a coup d'état, after which the members of the Islamic Charter Front were placed under house arrest or fled the country.
 Although strongly opposed to Communism, the NIF copied their organization.
 The National Islamic Front itself was founded following the failure of the anti-Numayri coup, led by the Ansar in July 1976.